artificiallama/TeslaSenti/README.md

 (6) A more engaging graph could be presented by allowing the respective tweet to be shown if the user hovers over a particular point on the graph.

 (7) The data preprocessing should include removal of tweets with expletives / profane language.
 It should also filter out tweets with obscene images.
+Another issue in preprocessing is that of stemming versus lemmatizing.
+Porter stemming is used.
+It is possible that lemmatizing instead of stemming can have a positive impact on the scores [[30]](#30), [[31]](#31).

 (8) Use SQL database rather than csv files.